meilisearch/specifications/text/0060-refashion-updates-apis.md

 - The `update` resource is renamed `task`.
 The names of existing API routes are also changed to reflect this change.
 - Tasks are now also accessible as an independent resource of an index. `GET - /tasks`; `GET - /tasks/:taskUid`
+- The task `uid` is not incremented by index anymore.
+The sequence is generated globally.
 - A `task_not_found` error is introduced.
 - The format of the `task` object is updated.
     - `updateId` becomes `uid`.
     - Attributes of an error appearing in a `failed` `task` are now contained in a dedicated `error` object.
     - `type` is no longer an object.
 It now becomes a string containing the values of its `name` field previously defined in the `type` object.